Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Analysis of Instability

-As a practical consequence, these instability mechanisms reveal limited reproducibility across initializations and training settings.
-Motivated by this observation, we seek to improve reproducibility by eliminating reliance on preconditioners through time-condition relaxation and reducing bias from direct training via marginal velocity guidance.
+These mechanisms provide an explanation for limited stability and reproducibility across initializations and training settings.
+Motivated by this observation, we seek to improve them by eliminating reliance on preconditioners through time-condition relaxation and reducing this residual via marginal velocity guidance.